FMCSA Violation Points System

 - You will be taken to a page that displays your current scores for Vehicle Maintenance, Controlled Substance/Alcohol, Hazardous Materials Compliance, Crash Indicator, Unsafe Driving, and Driver Fitness BASICs.

-- Clicking on any of these BASICs will provide further details about how the score was determined.
+- Clicking on any of these BASICs will provide further details about determining the score.

 Summary: What Are FMCSA Violation Points?